 Resource-based (attached to resources like S3 buckets).

-Policy Structure: Composed of Effect
+Policy Structure: Composed of Effect, Action, Resource, and Condition.

 Explicit Deny: Overrides all allow rules, ensuring restrictive security.